SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Query_updates.md

 | All other operators| [Notification events](#query-update-support) |

 > [!NOTE]
 > Some operators that usually only support notification events may in fact support real-time updates in combination with other data sources.
-You can check this for each data source individually.
+You can consult the data source specific documentation for this.